-For those of you who have read much of my writing on the subject, you’ll recall that I always recommend working with index investments when we have them available.
-In this article I will do my best to help you understand some of the reasons why I make that recommendation.
+For those of you who have read much of my writing on the subject, you’ll recall that I generally recommend working with index investments when we have them available.
+In this article I will do my best to help you understand some of the reasons why I recommend index investing.

 What is Index Investing?

-In order to understand why indexes make the best investments, I need to explain first what I mean by an index.
+In order to understand why index investing is a good option, I need to explain first what I mean by an index.
 In general, an index investment is a representative investment covering a market, sector, or asset class.
-The S&P 500 is an index, representing the asset class of the 500 largest publicly-traded companies in the US marketplace.
+The S&P 500 is an index for example, representing the asset class of the 500 largest publicly-traded companies in the US marketplace.
 The Vanguard Total Market Index is an index that represents the entire spectrum of domestic (US) publicly-traded companies.
-There are many other examples, including the Lehman Brothers Aggregate Bond Market Index (all publicly-traded bonds in the US marketplace) and the Morgan Stanley Capital International (MSCI) Europe, Australasia, and Far East (EAFE) index – which includes the entire markets of the following countries: Australia, Austria, Belgium, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, The Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, and the United Kingdom.
-Since these indexes represent the entire marketplace, they are used as the benchmark against which managed funds are measured.
+There are many other examples, including the Lehman Brothers Aggregate Bond Market Index (all publicly-traded bonds in the US marketplace).
+The Morgan Stanley Capital International (MSCI) Europe, Australasia, and Far East (EAFE) index represents the entire markets of the following countries: Australia, Austria, Belgium, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, The Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, and the United Kingdom.
+Since these indexes represent an entire marketplace, they are often used as the benchmark against which managed (non-index) funds are measured.

 There are mutual funds and exchange-traded funds that track these various indexes.
 If you’ll recall, one of the first tenets of successful investing is to diversify – don’t put all of your eggs in one basket.
-By investing in one of those vehicles, the investor is taking an ownership stake in all of those companies at once.
-What a great way to diversify!
+By investing in one of these indexes, the investor is taking an ownership stake in all of those companies at once.
+What a great, simple way to diversify!

-These indexes do not change, and do not require a professional manager to oversee them, because they represent an entire marketplace.
-Because of this, there is very little overhead (fees and expenses) to reduce your return.
-Also, since we aren’t changing investments by selling a company’s stock that is out of favor and buying one that we think might provide better returns in the future, transaction costs are nil, and excess taxation is eliminated from the mix.
+These indexes do not require a professional manager to oversee them, because they represent an entire marketplace.
+The makeup of the index only changes by an outside force (S&P replacing one company in the 500 with another, for example).
+Because of this, there is very little overhead (fees and expenses) to reduce your return within index investing.
+Also, since we aren’t changing investments by selling a company’s stock that is out of favor and buying one that we think might provide better returns in the future, transaction costs are limited, and excess taxation of capital gains is limited as well.

 What Are Managed Investments?

 On the other side of the coin from Index Investments is the group of mutual funds called Managed Investments.
-These are investment vehicles where a manager (or team of managers) chooses a group of companies (or bonds) to invest in.
+These are investment vehicles where a manager (or team of managers) chooses a group of companies (stocks or bonds) to invest in.
 Over time, this group of investments must be monitored to ensure that the individual companies are producing the expected results.
-If a company appears to be underperforming, that stock is sold and another company is chosen to replace it in the fund.
-All of this analysis requires lots and lots of research, review, and just day-to-day management.
-And that management costs a lot of money – often upwards of 1% of the fund’s holdings each year – as opposed to less than ¼% for many indexed funds.
+If a company appears to be underperforming or has changed intrinsically, that stock is sold and another company is chosen to replace it in the fund.
+All of this analysis requires lots and lots of research, review, and day-to-day management.
+That management costs a lot of money – often upwards of 1% of the fund’s holdings each year – as opposed to less than ¼% for many index funds.

 Under The Covers

-Let’s take a look at why some managed mutual funds appear to be a good gamble, when in fact they’re really just fooling you.
+Let’s take a look at why some managed mutual funds appear to be a good gamble.

-The nine poor-performing funds’ monies are merged with the one winner fund, bolstering it’s asset size, and the marketing begins.
-Investors hoping for that “one in a million” investment are drawn to this new fair-haired investment manager because of the fantastic return that her guidance produced in the past year.
+The nine poor-performing funds’ monies are merged with the one winner fund (or some other fund), bolstering it’s asset size, and the marketing begins.
+Investors hoping for that “one in a million” investment are drawn to this new fair-haired investment manager because of the fantastic return that his or her guidance produced in the past year.
 Now is when it gets interesting…

 The Interesting Part

-Remember when I mentioned before about how less than 5% of all mutual funds consistently outperform the entire market index?
-That’s because it is very difficult to individually pick and choose 50 or 100 companies that will do better than the market.
+I mentioned before about how less than 5% of all mutual funds consistently outperform the entire market index.
+That’s because it is very difficult to individually pick and choose 50 or 100 companies that will do better than the market (or index).
 The entire market has a track record of increasing in value over 80% of the time, year in and year out.
 Imagine trimming that 10,000+ group of investment choices to a manageable group of 50 to 100 stocks (or bonds) that will do better than everyone else!
-It’s very, very, difficult, indeed – and most managers do not do this – and certainly not consistently.
+It’s very, very, difficult, indeed – and most managers do not do this – and certainly not consistently year after year.

 So, what happens is that after the fund has had it’s initial “home run” season, where it outperformed the market by 20% or more, is that the fund attracts all kinds of attention and investors.
-So in the second year, lots more money pours into the fund, and the manager does her best to reproduce the result from the previous year.
-Amazingly enough, she does it, but this time only by about 2% overall – and the expense ratio of the fund eats one percent right away.
+In the second year, lots more money pours into the fund after the aggressive marketing, and the manager does his or her best to reproduce the result from the previous year.
+Amazingly enough, maybe she does it, but this time only by about 2% overall – and the expense ratio of the fund eats one percent right away.
 But look at her track record: over the span of two years, she’s outperformed the index by an average of 11%!
 Why would you NOT invest in this fund??

 And so it goes… eventually this fund’s returns each year are always coming up just short of the index, and after a good run of five years, the fund is folded into the next best thing.
 Lather, rinse, repeat…